atiqbeenrahim/milestone-project-02/README.md

 ### Code

--   [Bootstrap5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [W3_Schools](https://www.w3schools.com/): Got different kinds of solutions from this website throughout the project mainly in CSS styling.
+-   [W3_Schools](https://www.w3schools.com/): Got different kinds of solutions from this website throughout the project mainly in HTML, CSS styling and JavaScript.

 ### Content

--   All content was written by the developer except about me text (some part) and my skills text (copied from Rosie Website of the course) .
+-   All content was written by the developer.

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-   All Images and Video taken from pixabay.com.

 ### Acknowledgements